 Out-of-band interference is rejected by means of a fifth-order Butterworth polyphase IF filter centered on a frequency of 100 kHz.
-The bandwidth of the IF filter can be programmed to 12.5 kHz, 18.75 kHz, or 25 kHz by R4_DB[30:31]; choose the filter value as a compromise between interference rejection and attenuation of the desired signal.
-If the AGC loop is disabled, the gain of the IF filter can be set to one of three levels by using the FILTER_GAIN bits (R9_DB[22:23]).
+The bandwidth of the IF filter can be programmed to 9 kHz, 13.5 kHz, or 18.5 kHz by R4\DB[30:31]; it is recommended to be chosen as a compromise between interference rejection and attenuation of the desired signal.

+If the AGC loop is disabled, the gain of the IF filter can be set to one of three levels by using the FILTER\GAIN bits (R9\DB[22:23]).
 The filter gain is adjusted automatically if the AGC loop is enabled.